hm-lang/core/proposals/README.md

 You can define parent-child class relationships with the following syntax.
 For one parent, `extend(parentClassName)`.
 Multiple inheritance is allowed as well, e.g., `extend(parentOne, parentTwo, ...)`.
-We can access the current class instance using `This`, and `this` will be the current instance's type.
+We can access the current class instance using `My`, and `this` will be the current instance's type.
 Thus, `this` is the parent class if the instance is a parent type, or a subclass if the instance is a child class.
 E.g., a parent class method can return a `this` type instance, and using the method on a subclass instance will return an instance of the subclass.

-We can access member variables or functions that belong to that the parent type, i.e., without subclass overloads, using the syntax `parentClassName someMethod(This, ...Args)` or `parentClassName::someMethod(...Args)`.
-Use `This;` to access variables or methods that will mutate the underlying class instance, e.g., `parentClassName someMethod(This;, ...Args)` or `parentClassName;;someMethod(...Args)`.  hm-lang doesn't have a `super` keyword because we want inheritance to be as clear as composition for how method calls work.
+We can access member variables or functions that belong to that the parent type, i.e., without subclass overloads, using the syntax `parentClassName someMethod(My, ...Args)` or `parentClassName::someMethod(...Args)`.
+Use `My;` to access variables or methods that will mutate the underlying class instance, e.g., `parentClassName someMethod(My;, ...Args)` or `parentClassName;;someMethod(...Args)`.  hm-lang doesn't have a `super` keyword because we want inheritance to be as clear as composition for how method calls work.